adblockplus/adblockpluscore/README.md

 ### Running specific tests

-You can specify specific test files or directories on the command line, e.g.:
+You can specify specific non-browser test files or directories on the command line, e.g.:
-`npm test test/synchronizer.js test/browser/elemHideEmulation.js`.
+`npm test test/synchronizer.js test/elemHide.js`.

+Currently, you can't choose which browser tests (i.e. those in `test/browser/`) to run, and they always will be run.
+This will be addressed soon when these tests migrate to `mocha`.

 ### Running the browser tests in a real browser